Youth Leadership Initiative.

 Our findings:

-• The main barriers preventing YwD from getting work include low self-confidence, disability discrimination, lack of workplace accommodation, and hesitation in disability disclosure
+• The main barriers preventing YwD from getting work include low self-confidence, discrimination, lack of workplace accommodation, and hesitation in disability disclosure

-• 56% of YwD are confident in their ability to perform work tasks as well as their colleagues without disabilities
+• Only 56% of YwD are confident in their ability to perform work tasks as well as their colleagues without disabilities

-• Programs offering vocational training or hands-on work opportunities are more likely to help YwD find work than those programs only teaching job-search skills
+• Programs offering vocational training or hands-on work opportunities are more likely to help YwD find work than those only teaching job-search skills

 How to get involved